fastlane/fastlane/README.md

 end
 ```

-To deploy your app to the App Store you can run
+To deploy your app to the App Store, you can run:
 ```
 fastlane beta
 ```